Becca Stevens is an author, speaker, priest, social entrepreneur, founder, and president of Thistle Farms.

-Becca has been featured in The New York Times, on ABC World News and NPR, and was recently named a 2016 CNN Hero and a White House “Champion of Change."
-She was featured in the PBS documentary, "A Path Appears," named Humanitarian of the Year by the Small Business Council of America, and inducted into the Tennessee Women’s Hall of Fame.
+Becca has been featured in the New York Times, on ABC World News and NPR, was recently named a 2016 CNN Hero and a White House “Champion of Change."
+She was featured in the PBS documentary, A Path Appears, named Humanitarian of the Year by the Small Business Council of America and inducted into the Tennessee Women’s Hall of Fame.
 Stevens attended the University of the South and Vanderbilt Divinity School.
 She has been conferred two honorary doctorates.
 Becca lives in Nashville with her husband, Grammy-winning songwriter Marcus Hummon, and their three sons.